jse-h/DigitalOcean-dropletsetup/README.md

 These instructions will walk you through several steps required for setting up the droplet using SSH keys and the `doctl`.

 1. Working with SSH key pairs
-2. Connecting a SSH Public Key to your DigitalOcean Account
+2. Installing `doctl`
-3. Uploading a Custom Image to DigitalOcean
+3. Configuring API Access for `doctl`
-4. Installing `doctl`
+4. Uploading the Public Key to DigitalOcean account with `doctl`
-5. Configuring API Access for `doctl`
+5. Uploading a Custom Image to DigitalOcean with `doctl`
 6. Initializing Droplet setup with `doctl` and Cloud-init
 7. Connecting to your Droplet with SSH
 8. Deploying another Droplet with `doctl`